Cancellation properties for exotic $4$-dimensional positive scalar curvature metrics

 \section{Rigidity theorem for the diffeomorphism action in high dimensions}

 In this section, we describe the aforementioned rigidity theorems and show how they are used in the proof of Theorem \ref{thm:rigidity-dimension4}.
-This will lead to a cobordism-theoretic criterion concerning $f$; if $n \geq 2$, this criterion is easily check, the relevant calculation in the case $n=1$ is carried out in \S \ref{sec:calculation}.
+This will lead to a cobordism-theoretic criterion concerning $f$; if $n \geq 2$, this criterion is easily checked, and the relevant calculation in the case $n=1$ is carried out in \S \ref{sec:calculation}.